 Find tips and tools to transition courses to remote learning within specific disciplines related to SUNY Geneseo departments with this Google Spreadsheet.
 Note: this is a work in progress with new resources and disciplines added as found.
 There are separate tabs in the spreadsheet for online laboratory courses and demonstrations, contact resources here at Geneseo, as well as resources compiled by many other institutions.

-Click here for a recording of the Trauma-Informed Teaching & Learning Webinar presented on March 26, 2020 by Dr. Mays Imad, PhD.
-Slides for the presentation can be found here.
+A recording of the Trauma-Informed Teaching & Learning Webinar presented on March 26, 2020 by Dr. Mays Imad, PhD.
+You can also review the Slides for the presentation.
 The Chronicle of Higher Education compiled a series of articles on supporting students in traumatic times.
-Click here for a pdf version of "Coping with Coronavirus."
+A pdf version of "Coping with Coronavirus."

 A team of faculty Remote Instruction Consultants (RIC) has been assembled by Vice Provost for Academic Affairs Glenn Geiser-Getz and convened by Professor of Communication Meredith Harrigan.
 The RIC team represents different departments, disciplines, faculty roles, and areas of pedagogical expertise.
 They have experiences in such areas as reflective writing, service learning, open education, multimedia engagement, online instruction, field work, assessment, and other remote learning topics.
 Members of this group are available for peer-to-peer consultation and problem-solving.
 Please use this Request for Remote Instruction Consultation Form to request assistance.